GIS career tips anyone can benefit from

 3 Explore Every Opportunity

-You will most likely start your GIS career in an entry level position.
-GIS entry-level jobs are part-time and/or temporary usually targeted at recent graduates and do not include employee benefits.
+You will most likely start your GIS career in an entry-level position.
+To be clear, GIS entry-level jobs are part-time often targeted at recent graduates and do not include employee benefits.

 But when it’s all said and done, you really just need the opportunity to get your foot in the door.
-Regardless of your experience, you can taste-test different GIS opportunities without commitment.
+Regardless of your experience, you can test out different opportunities without commitment.

-What should you do if there aren’t any GIS entry-level jobs or GIS internships available?
+When you’re first starting, apply for everything because getting a GIS job is not easy.
+But what should you do if there aren’t any GIS entry-level jobs or GIS internships available?

 4 Plan your career in GIS when you’re in school